My24Service/docs/README.md

 `companycode` | The companycode of the member of the order | stormy `quotation_name` | The company name where a quotion has been created attached to the order | Stormy BV.
-`quotation_address` | The address of the company where a quotion has been created attached to the order | Metaalweg 4 `quotation_postal` | The postal code of the company where a quotion has been created attached to the order | Metaalweg 4 `quotation_city` | The city of the company where a quotion has been created attached to the order | Metaalweg 4 `quotation_country_code` | The country code of the company where a quotion has been created attached to the order | Metaalweg 4
+`quotation_address` | The address of the company where a quotion has been created attached to the order | Metaalweg 4 `quotation_postal` | The postal code of the company where a quotion has been created attached to the order | 3751LS `quotation_city` | The city of the company where a quotion has been created attached to the order | Bunschoten-Spakenburg `quotation_country_code` | The country code of the company where a quotion has been created attached to the order | NL

 In addition to these fields, there are also the following fields that can be used inside the order lines loop: